Lake Posta Fibreno Facts

 - Given its location, the marvelous site has long been known to modern man.
-It currently remains unknown, however if prehistoric man knew of its existence.
-To date, no archaeological evidence of a prehistoric presence in its immediate region exists.
+It currently remains unknown if prehistoric man knew of its existence.
+To date, no known archaeological evidence of a prehistoric presence in its immediate region exists.

 - This marvel of nature also holds a somewhat notable place in history.
 The Roman naturalist and philosopher, Pliny the Elder, recorded the earliest known account of the sites existence.
 He noted the experience in his 1st-century Naturalis Historia.